![]() |

 This is also a stage on the "Round Monte Rosa" walk.
 In the old days, it was possible to stay at the Hannighüsli Hut on the Grächen Hannigalp but since the skiing took off, this is no longer possible, alas.
-From Grächen, it is a 90 minute walk up to the alp from beside the Seetalhorn lift or cheat & take the gondola up to the Hannigalp.
+From Grächen, it is a 90 minute walk up to the Hannigalp from beside the Seetalhorn lift or cheat & take the gondola up to the Hannigalp.
 The sign there says 5 1/2 hours to Saas Fee.
-If you are a cross-country runner in your university team, this may be possible.
+If you are a cross-country runner in your university team & not remorely risk-adverse, this may be possible.
 Human beings allow 10 hours for the whole trip.
-The path starts simply & pleasantly round the end of the ridge & soon takes a right-hand fork.
-You are now commited, as whether you go to Saas Fee, Saas Grund or Saas Balen, it takes about the same time.
+The path starts simply & pleasantly enough round the end of the ridge & soon takes a right-hand fork.
+You are now committed, as whether you go to Saas Fee, Saas Grund or Saas Balen, it takes about the same time.

 Soon after the beginning |

 You now go gently up & down, tendency up but with quite a lot of fixed rope & handrails until it goes steeply up to the Stock.
 This is the high point of part one of this tour.
 The path drops away & then contours to a stone shoot which comes down from the Grächer Gabelhorn.
 Great care is needed here, as it is loose & liable to change every winter.
-I got over ok in 2008 but in 1973, the path had gone & we had to climb over with the rope.
+I got over ok in 2008 but in 1973, the path had gone & we had to climb over, using a tension traverse with the rope.

 The path after the Hannigalp showing the danger point. |